nf-core/website/src/content/events/2021/bytesize-19-aws-megatests.md

   - https://www.bilibili.com/video/BV1w44y1b7bK/
 ---

-# nf-core/bytesize

-Join us for an episode of our **weekly series** of short talks: **“nf-core/bytesize”**.

-Just **15 minutes** + questions, we will be focussing on topics about using and developing nf-core pipelines.
-These will be recorded and made available at <https://nf-co.re>
-It is our hope that these talks / videos will build an archive of training material that can complement our documentation.
-Got an idea for a talk?
-Let us know on the [`#bytesize`](https://nfcore.slack.com/channels/bytesize) Slack channel!

-## Bytesize 19: Setting up AWS metatests

 This week, Gisela Gabernet ([@ggabernet](http://github.com/ggabernet/)) will tell us all about the nf-core _AWS megatests_‚ and how to set them up in your nf-core pipeline.

 <details markdown="1"><summary>Video transcription</summary>